Mickey Wright, golf great and early LPGA force, dies at 85

 “The pressure was so great,” Whitworth said about her friend and rival, according to the Hall of Fame.
 “Sponsors threatened to cancel their tournaments if she didn’t play.
 And, knowing that if they canceled, the rest of us wouldn’t be able to play, Mickey would always play.”

-Her last tournament and major victory came four years after leaving the tour, the 1973 Colgate-Dinah Shore Winner's Circle.
+Her last tournament victory came four years after leaving the tour, the 1973 Colgate-Dinah Shore Winner's Circle.
+That was before that tournament was considered a major.

-Note: A previous version of this story incorrectly identified the 1973 Colgate-Dinah Shore Winner's Circle as a major.
+Wright moved to Stuart, Florida, in 1974, where she lived the rest of her life.
+She survived breast cancer in 2007.

+The Stuart News in 2012 said Wright spent most days gardening, fishing and playing the stock market and crossword puzzles.
+For golf, she hit wedges off a practice mat on her patio onto the 14th fairway of an adjoining club.